Skip to main content

 Shopify Integration

 You can connect a Shopify store to Sequenzy from Settings -> Integrations.
-Once connected, Sequenzy syncs store data, listens for Shopify webhooks, and can power product-aware automation such as replenishment reminders and back-in-stock emails.
+Once connected, Sequenzy syncs store data, listens for Shopify webhooks, and uses the provider-neutral commerce event pipeline to capture known-customer storefront browse events.
+Those events can power product-aware automation such as replenishment reminders, back-in-stock emails, and personalized recommendations.

 What It Does